The kitchen is one of the spaces that interest the inhabitants of a connected house (Smarthome)the most.

 It is true that we live in a time of changes where digital transformation is increasingly present in many areas.
-The IoT (from “Internet of Things”) in particular is taking more weight in our day-to-day routines and there are fewer spaces in which it is not yet implemented.
+The IoT (from “Internet of Things”) in particular is becoming more important in our daily routines and there are fewer areas where it has not yet been implemented.

 That is not incompatible with the fact that I firmly believe technology can help or improve our lives.

 With the motto “Culinary Excellence powered by technology”, the commitment of a team of MIT students, the Spyce restaurant, has been presented.
 This restaurant is one of the first establishments where the dishes are prepared by robots, and they are not exactly easy recipes.
 Its headquarters in Boston, headed by chef Daniel Boulud, produces healthy menus combined with haute cuisine but suitable for daily consumption.
-The project is aimed to university students and their menus only cost € 7.
+The project is aimed at university students and their menus only cost 7 Euros.

-How many times have we said that phrase, “That’s tasty, but not like my mother’s.”
+How many times have we said that phrase, “That’s tasty, but not like my mother’s”.
 Can you imagine that with all these tools we could find the exact formula to cook like our mothers or grandmothers?

 Article written by Ana Rosa González, User Experience Manager at Barbara IoT.